Houghton Regis

-Houghton Regis /ˈhaʊtən ˈriːdʒᵻz/ is a market town and civil parish in Bedfordshire, East of England.
+Houghton Regis /ˈhaʊtən ˈriːdʒᵻz/ is a market town and civil parish in the Central Bedfordshire district of Bedfordshire, England.

-The parish is located in Central Bedfordshire, which includes the hamlets of Bidwell, Thorn, and Sewell.
-Houghton Regis, along with its contiguous neighbours of Dunstable and Luton, form the Luton/Dunstable Urban Area, a conurbation with a population over 255,000.
+The parish includes the hamlets of Bidwell, Thorn and Sewell.
+Houghton Regis, together with its contiguous neighbours of Dunstable and Luton, form the Luton/Dunstable Urban Area; this is a conurbation with a population over 286,000.

 Name

 The name Houghton comes from the Saxon word 'hoe' meaning the spur of a hill, and 'tun' meaning a village.
-By the 11th century, much of South Bedfordshire had become royal land and Houghton became Houghton Regis or King's Houghton.
+By the 11th century, much of South Bedfordshire had become royal land and Houghton became known as Houghton Regis or King's Houghton to distinguish it from the other Houghton in Bedfordshire, which became known as Houghton Conquest.